-It was Sir Frances Galton, the British scientist, who calculated first time the reasons for achievement of different persons in prominent families.
+It was Sir Frances Galton, the British scientist, who calculated first time the reasons for the achievement of different persons in prominent families.
 He wrote his famous book Hereditary Genius (1869).
 He studied the people from different generations and completed his work when no formal measures of intelligence were available.
 Galton evaluated each person on his fame as judged by encyclopedias, honors, awards, and such other accomplishments.

 Galton ran a laboratory where people could have themselves calculated on a number of physical and psychological characteristics.
 He related intellectual abilities to skills such as reaction time, understanding of physical stimuli, and body level.
 He measured the highest and lowest pitch of a person with which he could hear.
-He also measured how well a person could detect insignificant differences between weights, colors, smells, and other physical stimuli.
+He also calculated how well a person could detect insignificant differences between weights, colors, smells, and other physical stimuli.

 James McKeen Cattell

-Any aspect of human conduct can be measured by methods comprising of carefully prescribed content, technique of administration, and interpretation.
+Any aspect of human conduct can be measured by methods comprising of carefully prescribed content, the technique of administration, and interpretation.

 Tests may address almost any aspect of intellectual or emotional performance, including personality traits, attitudes, intelligence, or emotional concerns.

 A French psychologist Alfred Binet and his colleague Théodore Simon formulated one of the first tests of general intelligence in 1905.
-This test was to identify children, which face difficulties in ordinary schools so that they could receive special education.
+This test was to identify children, which face difficulties in regular schools so that they could receive special education.
 The two developed a 30-item scale to make sure that no child could be denied education in the Paris school system.
 The Stanford-Binet Intelligence Scale American adaptation of Binet’s test is still used today.

 An American psychologist Lewis Terman fashioned the first Stanford Revision of the Binet-Simon scale In 1916.It was formulated to provide comparison standards for Americans from age three to maturity.
-In 1937 and 1960the test was revised.
+In 1937 and 1960 the test was revised.